overture-stack/SONG/song-python-sdk/docs/tutorial.rst

 Check the Status of the Upload
 -------------------------------

-Before continuing, the previous upload's status must be checked in order to ensure the payload was successfully validated.
+Before continuing, the previous upload's status must be checked using the :func:`status <overture_song.client.Api.status>` method, in order to ensure the payload was successfully validated.
 Using the previous ``uploadId``, the status of the upload can be requested and will return the following response:

 .. code-block:: python